Impaired Driving Lawyers in Lethbridge and Medicine Hat, Alberta

 Personalized Approach

 Hadford Defence Group does not apply a one-size-fits-all strategy.
-Each case is reviewed based on its evidence, police procedures, the client's history, and the surrounding circumstances.
-This approach helps ensure that any available legal avenues—such as Charter defences, technical errors, or insufficient evidence—are not overlooked.
+Each case is reviewed based on its evidence, police procedures, the client's personal history, and the surrounding circumstances.
+This approach helps ensure that any available legal avenues—such as racial discrimination by police, charter defences, technical errors, or insufficient evidence—are not overlooked.

 Some impaired driving cases involve reliable testimony.
 We may consult with toxicologists, forensic specialists, or breathalyzer technicians to support or challenge the prosecution’s evidence.
 These collaborations can be critical when addressing the accuracy of BAC readings or the effects of medications.